 Again, I feel I must point out how so many people get it wrong here.
-I don't have to pause for more than a second or two in order to think of an all-too-significant number of colleagues who argue that it's the strength of one's faith that is the key to receiving God's grace - and let me be really clear that I think they've missed the point!
-To them, and to you, I would point out that Thomas, good old 'doubting' Thomas, is the last person to be converted in this gospel - and he was a disciple!!
-It is hard to believe, and yet it is precisely to those whose faith is imperfect, to people who have real doubts, that Jesus comes and says, "Peace be with you."
+Significant numbers of Christians, and even some colleagues of mine argue that it's the strength of one's faith that is the key to receiving God's grace.
+To them, and to you, I point out that Thomas, good old 'doubting' Thomas, is the last person to be converted in this gospel - and he was a disciple!!
+Many find it hard to believe, and yet it is precisely to those whose faith is imperfect, to people who have real doubts, that Jesus comes and says, "Peace be with you."
 It is to the distressed, to those who want to believe but can't, that Jesus comes and says, "look, see, touch, believe."
 It is hard to believe that we are part of the world that God so loves that His Son came to offer life, and life abundant, but we are, and the proof is right here.